hamzasherazii/Bots-Categorization-with-respect-to-Regions-and-Filtering-Logs/README.md

 - Understand if bots are visiting their server.
 - Separate helpful bots (like Googlebot) from harmful ones (like Ahrefs).
 - Handle bad bots using simple tools like `robots.txt`, firewalls, or Nginx settings.
+- Be aware of bandwidth usage in **bits**, not bytes, for better accuracy when estimating network usage.

 ---